douglasgreen/commentaries/marcus_aurelius/meditations.en.md

 II.
 In this passage, Marcus emphasizes the importance of performing one's duties with sincerity, integrity, and justice.
 He advises that one should approach every action as if it were their last, free from vanity, irrationality, hypocrisy, and self-centeredness.

-Aurelius suggests that by focusing on these virtues, one can ease their mind from unnecessary worries and distractions.
+Marcus suggests that by focusing on these virtues, one can ease their mind from unnecessary worries and distractions.
 He highlights that living a virtuous life requires only a few essential principles, and the gods demand no more from a person than to adhere to these principles.
 This reflects the Stoic belief in living in accordance with nature and reason, maintaining inner peace regardless of external circumstances.

 Key points to consider from this passage include: